Understanding Decimal Numbers on Number Lines: A thorough look

 Q: Can I use a number line to solve equations involving decimals?

 - A: Yes, a number line can be a helpful visual aid in solving some equations.
-For instance, you could use it to illustrate finding the solution to an inequality or to visually represent the steps in solving an equation.
+As an example, you could use it to illustrate finding the solution to an inequality or to visually represent the steps in solving an equation.

 Conclusion: Mastering Decimal Representation